Billy the Kid: Posthumous pardon request

-In 2010, New Mexico Governor Bill Richardson turned down a request for a posthumous pardon of McCarty for the murder of Sheriff William Brady.
-The pardon considered was to fulfill Governor Lew Wallace's 1879 promise to Bonney.
-Richardson's decision, citing "historical ambiguity," was announced on December 31, 2010, his last day in office.
+In 2010, New Mexico Governor Bill Richardson turned down a request for a posthumous pardon of Bonney for the murder of Sheriff William Brady.
+The pardon was considered to fulfill Governor Lew Wallace's 1879 promise to Bonney.
+Richardson's decision, citing "historical ambiguity", was announced on December 31, 2010, his last day in office.

 Grave markers

-In 1931, Charles W. Foor, an unofficial tour guide at Fort Sumner Cemetery, campaigned to raise funds for a permanent marker for the graves of McCarty, O'Folliard, and Bowdre.
+In 1931, Charles W. Foor, an unofficial tour guide at Fort Sumner Cemetery, campaigned to raise funds for a permanent marker for the graves of Bonney, O'Folliard, and Bowdre.
 As a result of his efforts, a stone memorial marked with the names of the three men and their death dates beneath the word "Pals" was erected in the center of the burial area.

 In 1940, stone cutter James N. Warner of Salida, Colorado, made and donated to the cemetery a new marker for Bonney's grave.
 It was stolen on February 8, 1981, but recovered days later in Huntington Beach, California.
 New Mexico Governor Bruce King arranged for the county sheriff to fly to California to return it to Fort Sumner, where it was reinstalled in May 1981.
 Although both markers are behind iron fencing, a group of vandals entered the enclosure at night in June 2012 and tipped the stone over.

-Popular culture
+In literature and the arts

-Billy the Kid, his life and life events have been represented in Comics, Literature, Film, Music, Stage, Radio, Television, and Video games.
+The life and likeness of Billy the Kid have been frequently represented in comics, literature, film, music, theater, radio, television, and video games.